Camp Scheideck, California: Reputation

-Scheideck's Lodge, while a curiosity to the day-tripper and oasis for hikers at nearby Reyes Creek Campground, performs many functions beyond pulling tap beer and keeping a jukebox current with Hank Williams Jr. and Bonnie Raitt.
-The bar is a window into a self-contained mountain colony, a tavern-as-nexus where information is traded in a phoneless society.
+Scheideck's Lodge, while a curiosity to the day-tripper and oasis for hikers at nearby Reyes Creek Campground, performed many functions beyond pulling tap beer and keeping a jukebox current with Hank Williams Jr. and Bonnie Raitt.
+The bar is a window into a self-contained mountain colony, a tavern-as-nexus where information was long-traded in a phoneless society.

 Amenities

-The bar and grill was closed permanently in August 2020 due to the business owner not keeping up with permitting and licenses required to run a bar.

-There are a myriad of old cabins, a mock cemetery called "Boot Hill," and a chapel where weddings have been performed.
-The place is a destination or a stopover for motorcycle riders.
+There are myriad old cabins, several mobile home units, a picturesque, slightly undersized ghost town, and, just above the ghost town, a mock cemetery called "Boot Hill," adjacent to an old wooden chapel where weddings have been performed.
+Back in the days of the Lodge, Scheideck / Ozena was a destination or a stopover for motorcycle riders.